KETAMINE AND YOUR BLADDER: What You Need to Know

 Prolonged ketamine use can cause your bladder to scar and shrink, leading to chronic pain and discomfort.
 In some cases, the damage may require surgical intervention.

-If you notice any symptoms, the best thing to do is stop using ketamine.
 For most people, stopping when problems first appear allows the bladder to heal.
 Continued use will worsen the condition and make it less likely your bladder will heal on its own.

 If you can't or don't want to stop using ketamine completely, here's how to reduce risks: